HTTP-APIs/http-apis.github.io/hydra-agent-redis-graph.md

 ### Faceted index

-Faceted Indexing is using for handle the complex queries like `and` and `or` queries or the queries which can be done only with the help of properties.
+Faceted Indexing is used to handle complex queries like `and` and `or` queries or the queries which can be done only with the help of properties.
 Example how faceted indexing helps the agent:

 Let a "DroneCollection" member `/api/DroneCollection1` have `properties: {name:Drone1, model:xyz, MaxSpeed:250}` then agent storing these using faceted indexing like: `fs:name:Drone1 = /api/DroneCollection1`, `fs:model:xyz = /api/DroneCollection1` and `fs:MaxSpeed:250 = /api/DroneCollection1`(where `fs:{key}:{value}` is a set which can have the many values like `/api/DroneCollection1`,`/api/DroneCollection2`...).
 And the same method is use for the other member's properties.